Pretraining Scaling Laws for Generative Evaluations of Language Models: Introduction

 Neural scaling laws, which predictably map resources to the performance of neural networks, are foundational for developing frontier AI systems \citep{kaplan2020scalinglawsneurallanguage, hoffmann2022trainingcomputeoptimallargelanguage}.
 Such empirical regularities for improving model performance from scaling parameters, data, and compute have driven pursuit of ever-larger models.
 Much of the research in neural scaling laws has focused on fitting and predicting model performance on pretraining losses, e.g., \citep{kaplan2020scalinglawsneurallanguage, hoffmann2022trainingcomputeoptimallargelanguage,clark2022unifiedscalinglawsroutedlanguagemodels, hernandez2022scaling,sardana2024beyond, muennighoff2023scaling, porian2024resolving, pearce2024reconciling} and on ``downstream'' \emph{discriminative} evaluations like multiple-choice question-answering, e.g., \citep{schaeffer2023mirage,gadre2024languagemodelsscalereliably, schaeffer2025predictingdownstreamcapabilitiesfrontier,grattafiori2024llama3herdmodels,chen2025scalinglawsdownstream,bhagia2025establishing}.

-While both pretraining losses and discriminative evaluations are undeniably useful, many capabilities we care about are \emph{generative}: writing books, autoformalizing mathematics, or conducting cutting-edge research.
-Comparatively little research has investigated scaling laws for generative evaluations \citep{openai2024gpt4technicalreport,hu2024predictingemergentabilitiesinfinite}; for a deeper discussion of related work, please see Appendix~\ref{app:sec:related_work}.
-Unlike pretraining losses and discriminative evaluations, generative evaluations introduce new considerations such as which metric is used to quantify performance and how samples are drawn from the model, including the sampling temperature \citep{ackley1985learning} and the sampling algorithm, e.g., top-k \citep{fan2018topk}, top-p \citep{holtzman2020topp}.
+While pretraining losses and discriminative evaluations are undeniably useful, many capabilities we care about are \emph{generative}: writing books, autoformalizing mathematics, or conducting cutting-edge research.
+Scaling laws for generative tasks remain undercharacterized (Appendix~\ref{app:sec:related_work}) (but see \citep{openai2024gpt4technicalreport,hu2024predictingemergentabilitiesinfinite}); for example, \citet{gadre2024languagemodelsscalereliably} studied 46 tasks, \emph{none} of which were generative.
+Generative evaluations differ from discriminative evaluations in many ways, most crucially that performance is calculated from the model's open-ended samples, which introduces new considerations such as how attempts are sampled from the model, including the sampling temperature and the sampling algorithm, and which metric is used to measure performance.